Nitotony/7-7-24-main/README.md

 This is a website created using css and html.

+optimized for 375px to 600px and normal desktop view.

-this also almost work for all mobile views.
+this  work for all mobile views.